- Academic Affairs

 - Human Resource Services

 - Operations and Planning

 - President's Office

 - University Counsel

-Jane Kirschling, PhD, RN, FAAN, Director of the Center for Interprofessional Education would like to congratulate the five faculty teams who have been awarded 2016-2017 seed grants from the Center.
+Jane Kirschling, PhD, RN, FAAN, director of the Center for Interprofessional Education, would like to congratulate the five faculty teams that have been awarded 2016-2017 seed grants from the center.

-Barbara Resnick, PhD, CRNP, FAAN, FAANP (SON) received a $10,000 grant for Interprofessional Care in Geriatrics Program: Applying Evidence to Clinical Practice.
-Faculty member Nicole Brandt, PharmD, MBA, BCPP, CGP, FASCP (SOP) collaborated on this project.
-The Interprofessional Care in Geriatrics program was developed from a long history of interdisciplinary work in geriatrics that has focused on single intermittent programs in which students and faculty from multiple disciplines come together to use case based approaches for teaching.
-Our goal in this new initiative is to build off that history, knowledge and strength and apply it to clinical settings that provide team based care to meet the needs of a local high-rise senior housing community.
-Specifically, this will incorporate clinical hours for students in nursing, pharmacy, social work, and physical therapy either as part of their required clinical coursework or via an independent study or extra community based credit.
-The opportunities will be available for both graduate and undergraduate students.
+Barbara Resnick, PhD, CRNP, FAAN, FAANP (SON), received a $10,000 grant for Interprofessional Care in Geriatrics Program: Applying Evidence to Clinical Practice.
+Faculty member Nicole Brandt, PharmD, MBA, BCPP, CGP, FASCP (SOP), collaborated on this project.
+The Interprofessional Care in Geriatrics program was developed from a long history of interdisciplinary work in geriatrics that has focused on single intermittent programs in which students and faculty from multiple disciplines come together to use case-based approaches for teaching.
+Our goal in this new initiative is to build off that history, knowledge, and strength and apply it to clinical settings that provide team-based care to meet the needs of a local high-rise senior housing community.
+Specifically, this will incorporate clinical hours for students in nursing, pharmacy, social work, and physical therapy either as part of their required clinical coursework or via an independent study or extra community-based credit.
+The opportunities will be available for graduate and undergraduate students.
 To learn more, please contact Dr. Resnick at 410-706-5178 or email@example.com.